mythril-forge/homebrew-classes/sorcerer/metamagic/metamagic-extended-spell.md

 ### Extended Spell
-- **Cost:** 3 points
+- **Cost:** 2 points

-When you cast a spell that has a duration greater than one round, you can spend 3 sorcery points to double its duration.
+When you cast a spell that has a duration greater than one round, you can spend 2 sorcery points to double its duration.
 If you do so, you also have advantage on any concentration checks made to maintain this spell.

-This metamagic's cost is 1 sorcery point if the spell that you cast is a cantrip.